GB Type Approval SchemeThis page was last updated on 17th January 2024

 UN Regulations for Light-Duty Emissions

-At the end of 2023 or early 2024, with the predicted entry into force of UN Regulation No. 83.08 and the forthcoming UN Regulation on Real Driving Emissions, we expect there to be a full package of UN Regulations available as an equivalent alternative to the EU’s Euro 6e.
+In 2024, with the predicted entry into force of UN Regulation No. 83.08 and the forthcoming UN Regulation on Real Driving Emissions (R168), we expect there to be a full package of UN Regulations available as an equivalent alternative to the EU’s Euro 6e.
 These will accompany the existing light-duty emissions regulations: UN Regulations Nos.
 24, 85 and 154.
-The UK Department for Transport intends to update the GB regulations to recognise approvals to these UN regulations, giving manufacturers the choice of approving their vehicles to either the UN requirements, which are equivalent to Euro 6e, or the GB requirements.
+The UK Department for Transport intends to update the GB regulations to recognise approvals to these UN regulations, shortly following their entry into force.
+This gives manufacturers the choice of approving their vehicles to either the UN requirements, which are equivalent to Euro 6e, or the GB requirements.

 As UN approvals do not necessarily need to be obtained from the VCA, other type-approval authorities may be used to gain these light-duty emissions approvals, which will be recognised by VCA to meet GB requirements.
 In these cases, VCA will not undertake any additional checking of the approval documentation, unlike a GB light-duty emission approval.
 For example, a GB AES/BES assessment will not need to be completed by VCA.